-In this case, as already remarked, there is no suggestion of a sinister purpose on the part of Rectanus or the Rectanus Company; hence the passage quoted correctly defines the status of the parties prior to the time when they came into competition in the Kentucky market.
-And it results, as a necessary inference from what we have said, that petitioner, being the newcomer in that market, must enter it subject to whatever rights had previously been acquired there in good faith by the Rectanus Company and its predecessor. ...
-[I]n that market, until petitioner entered it, "Rex" meant the Rectanus product, not that of Regis. ...
+In this case, as already remarked, there is no suggestion of a sinister purpose on the part of Rectanus or the Rectanus Company.
+And it results, as a necessary inference from what we have said, that petitioner, being the newcomer in that market, must enter it subject to whatever rights had previously been acquired there in good faith by the Rectanus Company and its predecessor.
+In that market, until petitioner entered it, "Rex" meant the Rectanus product, not that of Regis.

 Planetary Motion, Inc. v.
-Techsplosion, Inc. 261 F.3d 1188 (11th Cir.
-2001)
+Techsplosion, Inc.